xavidop/dialogflow-cx-cli/docs/docs/agents/restore.md

 ## Usage

-You can find the restore command usage down the `cxcli agent restore` command.
+You can find the restore functionality within the `cxcli agent restore` subcommand.
 You can read the documentation about this command [here](/cmd/cxcli_agent_restore).

 !!! info "File format to be restored"